corbinscahalan/SIADS699-capstone-project/README.md

 </ol>

 ## Data Access
-To access YouTube video data, you will need to create a developer account for <a href='https://developers.google.com/youtube/v3' target='_blank'>YouTube API access</a> and install <a href='https://github.com/ytdl-org/youtube-dl/' target='_blank'>youtube-dl</a> for the remaining columns that aren't accessed via the YouTube API.
+Data supporting this research are openly available by creating a developer account for <a href='https://developers.google.com/youtube/v3' target='_blank'>YouTube API access</a> and installing <a href='https://github.com/ytdl-org/youtube-dl/' target='_blank'>youtube-dl</a> for the remaining columns that aren't accessed via the YouTube API.
+The final datasets used in the original project can be found in our <a href='https://drive.google.com/drive/folders/1QfuYGdiM4TEcEzNoDxECfWSht-CM5jG8?usp=sharing' target='_blank'>Google Drive</a>.